benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

 combos (~1 h) with identical driver coverage; the suite ships fully exhaustive per the requirement, with this trim documented as the obvious knob.
-Failures from inapplicable value combinations are expected and are the spike's data, not defects to fix here.
+Failures from inapplicable value combinations are expected and are the suite's data, not defects to fix here.

 ## The report: `test-report.csv`